motelangela07/A-Web-Based-Booking-System-for-Althea-s-Orchard-Private-Resort-and-Event-Places/README.md

 IT 314 - Web Systems and Technologies

 # MEMBERS AND THEIR CONTRIBUTION
+The following are the members of the group alongside their specific percentage of contribution to the project:

+Cueto, Erin Alyssa - 20%
+Frago, Angel Lloydylene - 17%
+Luna, Andrei - 23%
+Villegas, Pamela - 40%

+This is the breakdown of the percentage used:

+50% = documentation
+50% = system

+40 = pam (30% system, 10% documentation)
+25 = andrei (15% system, 10% documentation)
+20 = erin (20% documentation)
+15 = angel (5% system, 10% docu)

 1. Cabrera, Marc Kenshin I.
  10%
  For trying his best to provide what we tasked him with.